dwmkerr/dwmkerr.com/dwmkerr.com/content/post/2026/fable-vs-my-chemical-romance/index.md

 ## Tuning process

-A lot of guidance suggests 'define the goal, not the process' (see X Y **[TODO: there are a few posts on this]**) Anthropic also have developed modes like ultracode and teams **[TODO: links]** where claude will setup the appropriate teams for the work (or try to).
+A lot of guidance suggests 'define the goal, not the process' (see [Think with Google](https://business.google.com/aunz/think/ai-excellence/agentic-marketing-ai-strategy/) and [this piece by Tyler Folkman](https://tylerfolkman.substack.com/p/prompt-engineering-is-over-i-built)).
+Anthropic have also built modes like [ultracode](https://claude.com/blog/introducing-dynamic-workflows-in-claude-code) and [teams](https://code.claude.com/docs/en/agent-teams) where Claude will set up the appropriate teams for the work (or try to).
 However, I did suggest a few things:

-- Playwright
-- Subagents
-- Build tools
+- Playwright for browser automation, to perform more complex searches and analysis
+- Sub-agents, to preserve context
+- Building small, simple tools that can be composed together into larger systems
-- Build machines
+- Building machines that use those tools
-- Build verifications
+- Building verifications and checkpoints
-- Show me samples and plans that I will review
-- Run other sessions where it helps
-- Commit into a local repo as it goes
+- Creating a human-in-the-loop point where I can review samples and the execution plan

 Essentially; build yourself tools, build a machine to solve my problem, then run the machine and we'll tune the machine afterwards.

 ## The result

-About $500 worth of tokens and a few hours later (this used less than I expected, I thought I'd see more cost from image processing).
+About $500 worth of tokens and many hours later (this used less than I expected, I thought I'd see more cost from image processing).
 To be clear on the money: this ran on my personal Max subscription, not anything work-related, and that $500 is the API-equivalent value of the tokens burned, not a bill.
 On a Max plan you pay the flat monthly fee, and Fable draws it down faster than Opus because it is priced at twice the rate.

 **[TODO: screenshot of my TV]**

-A few snippets from the show, also showing the playlist that was created.

-**[TODO: snippets from the show + the generated playlist]**

 ## How it ran

+Under the covers, after reviewing the execution plan and the session logs, this is roughly what happened.

-- A 30-agent research sweep to find the real setlist.
-My Spotify playlist was wrong, so it cross-checked setlist.fm, NME and Kerrang! to reconstruct the actual Anfield night (30 June 2026) and pick a best source for each of the 29 programme items.
-This is why I normally setup Playwright **[TODO: link]** in advance with a more limited user account, so that the agent can do real web research if needed.
-It's expensive in tokens but vastly increases the options it has.
+- A 30-agent research sweep to work out the real setlist and find a good source for each of the programme items.
+Playwright let it compare sources and do real research on the open web, which is expensive in tokens but vastly increases the options it has.
-- A download pipeline (yt-dlp, throttled, isolated cookie jar) pulling official music videos, live footage, and studio audio.
+- A pipeline to gather the source video and audio for each song.
 - A lyrics-to-karaoke compiler that turns synced LRC files into ASS subtitle karaoke, word-level where it could get the timing, line-level where it could not.
 - A renderer with three modes: official music video, live footage over studio audio, and a generated visualizer backdrop for the audio-only tracks.
-- An audio-video sync tool that aligns live crowd footage to the studio track using chroma and onset features, and an assembler that stitches everything into ten act-titled mini-films.
+- An audio-video sync tool that aligns live footage to the studio track using chroma and onset features, and an assembler that stitches everything into ten act-titled mini-films.
-- A verification pass (39 agents) checking every segment for resolution, duration, and lyric sync (**wow**)
+- A verification pass (39 agents) checking every segment for resolution, duration, and lyric sync.
+I rate this step highly; it mirrors the process I follow on many professional jobs.

 [![A 30-agent research workflow, one agent per song, hunting sources.](./images/02-research.png)](./images/02-research.png)

 The output was 105 minutes of concert across ten files, plus a little web app to swap backgrounds and lyric styles per song.

-**[TODO: some kind of summary]**

 Is it impressive?
 I don't know, I don't do video editing / researching tasks.
-My 15 mins per day with Fable write-up coming soon showed me results I can comment on more realistically.
+My 15 mins per day with Fable write-up coming soon showed me results I can comment on more realistically (a more complex software engineering project).

 ## The hardest part: syncing footage to studio audio